statszx/FunQuRIE/README.md

 4. FunQuRIE_eval.R: the R code used to evaluate the the performance of estimates in both proposed FunQuRIE model and conventional functional quantile regression.

 5. Sam_data.R: the R code used to generate data for the simulation studies presented in the manuscript.

+6. Real_data.R: the R code used to conduct real data analysis presented in the manuscript.
 ###########################################################